Helsinki-NLP/OpusFilter/README.md

 # OpusFilter

 OpusFilter is a tool for filtering and combining parallel corpora.
-It uses the OpusTool library to download data from the [OPUS](http://opus.nlpl.eu/) corpus collection, but can be used with any corpora in raw text format.
+It uses the OpusTool library to download data from the OPUS corpus collection, but can be used with any corpora in raw text format.

+Features:

+* Preprocessing pipelines configured with [YAML](https://yaml.org/)
+* Simple downloading of parallel corpora from [OPUS](http://opus.nlpl.eu/)
+* Memory-efficient processing of large files
+* Implemented filters based e.g. on language identification, word aligment, and n-gram language models
+* Extendable with your own filters written in Python

 ## Table of contents